Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: The Sacrifice model
 			// 4: L4D1 model (Only available in Left 4 Dead 2.)
 			"Tank Model"				"0"

+			// The burnt percentage of the Mutant Tank when it spawns.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// -1.0: OFF
+			// 0.0: Random
+			// 0.01-1.0: Burn percentage
+			"Burnt Skin"				"-1.0"
 		}
 		"Announcements"
 		{